 The easiest and most efficient way to get a US IP address is by signing up for a suitable VPN provider.
 In this article, we’ll teach you how to get an American IP address to access content and services only available in the US.
 This method works for most popular devices including Mac and Windows desktop PCs, Android smartphones and tablets, iPhone and iPads, the Amazon Fire Stick and Fire TV, plus many more.

-- Sign up for a Virtual Private network (VPN).
-We recommend ExpressVPN.
+- Sign up for a Virtual Private Network (VPN).
+We recommend NordVPN.

 - Register for the service and download the VPN software or app